 There are several reasons why someone might decide to drop your product, indeed they might appear as myriad as the multitude of companies operating today.
 However, they usually come down to the following causes;

-- Emotional triggers – The customer may feel aggrieved or disappointed by poor customer service, perceived rapaciousness due to price changes or increases, or they may have failed to receive the product entirely.
+The customer may feel aggrieved or disappointed by poor customer service, perceived greediness due to price changes or increases, or they may have failed to receive the product entirely.

-- Offer a customer who’s considering cancelling a change to their subscription model a discount, or some other financial incentive.
+- Offer a customer who’s considering canceling a change to their subscription model a discount, or some other financial incentive.

-- Offer your customers special deals – you don’t have to leave this until they cancel!
+- Offer your customers special deals – you don’t have to wait until they cancel!
 If they express dissatisfaction beforehand, act then to prevent churn.

 - Set up customer surveys that you can send out during normal interactions or when they are in the process of cancelling.
 Use their feedback to bolster your churn prevention efforts.

 - Reach out to former customers via email or social media and offer them new deals or discounts.
-The churn process need not end at cancellation.
+The communication process need not end at cancellation.

 If you have any experiences with churn and want to share them with the Subbly community we would love to hear from you.
 Perhaps you were experiencing a lot of churn and were able to turn the issue around, or maybe you are experiencing churn trouble right now?
 Get in touch, share your experiences with us, and in the meantime, rock on.